-44 See Listing Standards for Recovery of Erroneously Awarded Compensation; Proposed Rule, 80 Fed.
+&lt;sup>44 See Listing Standards for Recovery of Erroneously Awarded Compensation; Proposed Rule, 80 Fed.
 Reg.
 41143 (July 14, 2015) (amending 17 C.F.R.
-Parts 229, 240, 249 and 274).
+Parts 229, 240, 249 and 274), available here.

-- What type of restatements would trigger application of the recovery policy?
+- Which companies would be covered?
+With very limited exceptions, the rules would apply broadly to all companies with listed securities, including foreign private issuers, emerging growth companies, smaller reporting companies, controlled companies and issuers of listed debt whose stock is not also listed. - What type of restatements would trigger application of the recovery policy?
 A restatement to correct an error that is material to previously issued financial statements would trigger application of the recovery policy.
 The determination regarding materiality would be based on facts and circumstances and existing judicial and administrative interpretations. - Which individuals would be covered?
-The recovery policy would apply to a company's current and former executive officers who served in that capacity at any time during the applicable look back period.
-Under the proposed rules, "executive officer" means the company's president, principal financial officer, principal accounting officer, any vice-president in charge of a principal business unit, division or function and any other person (including executive officers of a parent or subsidiary) who performs similar policy-making functions for the company. - What types of incentive-based compensation would be covered?
+The recovery policy would apply to a company's current and former executive officers who served in that capacity at any time during the applicable look-back period.
+Under the proposed rules, "executive officer" means the company's president, principal financial officer, principal accounting officer, any vice president in charge of a principal business unit, division or function and any other person (including executive officers of a parent or subsidiary) who performs similar policy-making functions for the company. - What types of incentive-based compensation would be covered?
 Under the proposed rules, "incentive-based compensation" means any compensation that is granted, earned or vested during an applicable look-back period, and that is based wholly or in part upon the attainment of any financial reporting measure.
-"Financial reporting measures" include measures that are determined and presented in accordance with the accounting principles used in a company's financial statements, as well as an company's stock price and total shareholder return.
-Importantly, stock options and other equity awards that vest exclusively on the basis of service, without any performance condition, and bonus awards that are discretionary or based on subjective goals or goals unrelated to financial reporting measures, would not constitute incentive-based compensation. - How would the applicable look back period be determined?
+"Financial reporting measures" include measures that are determined and presented in accordance with the accounting principles used in a company's financial statements, as well as a company's stock price and total shareholder return.
+Importantly, stock options and other equity awards that vest exclusively on the basis of service, without any performance condition, and bonus awards that are discretionary or based on subjective goals or goals unrelated to financial reporting measures, would not constitute incentive-based compensation. - How would the applicable look-back period be determined?
 Incentive-based compensation received during the three completed fiscal years immediately preceding the date that a restatement is required to correct a material error would be subject to the recovery policy.
 Incentive-based compensation would be deemed received in the fiscal period during which the financial reporting measure specified in the incentive-based compensation award is attained, even if the payment or grant occurs before or after that period.